ko-christ/rundeck2mantis-script-workflow-step-plugin/README.md

 rundeck2mantis-script-workflow-step-plugin
 ------

-This directory contains a Rundeck script-based Workflow Step Plugin to attach output of a Rundeck job to a Mantis Bug Tracker ticket.
+This is a Rundeck script-based Workflow Step Plugin to attach output of a Rundeck job to a Mantis Bug Tracker ticket.

 Build
 ====